Program for Study of Eastern Europe and the Independent States of the Former Soviet Union (19.300)

 Active

-Types of Assistance
+Type(s) of Assistance Offered

 Applicant Eligibility

 Applicants must be nonprofit organizations or institutions of higher education with an established track record in conducting research and training programs on the independent states of the former Soviet Union and countries of Eastern Europe.
-These organizations must run national programs of: advanced research; graduate training; language training; public dissemination of research data, methods, and findings; contact and collaboration among Government and private specialists; and/or firsthand experience of the area by U.S. specialists.
+These organizations must run national programs of advanced research; graduate training; language training; public dissemination of research data, methods, and findings; contact and collaboration among Government and private specialists; and/or firsthand experience of the area by U.S. specialists.

 Beneficiary Eligibility